 A brilliant masterpiece by one of the greatest filmmakers ever.
 A bold anti-authoritarian political statement and exploration of one's life and fate, Blind Chance is a most beautiful & human film.
-It's a shame that it was censored and suppressed.
+It's a disgrace that it was censored and suppressed.
 And it's a crying shame Kieslowski didn't get to live longer to make more films.

 Put off for many years.
 The decisive-moment fractals thing is always a turn off, by virtue of its philosophical risibility.
 I loathe few films more than Run Lola Run and Sliding Doors.
 These films entirely misunderstand real-world contingency.
 Could be a problem here, if you subject the film to a reading it doesn't require.
 It is best when it shows us how flexible man is in relation to his inflexible systems.